 With a host of fantastic places to eat, and a great nightlife scene too, this ever-popular area of Bristol is one to ensure you explore to the fullest when you visit Bristol.

 The Old Market area was once a thriving market, on what was for centuries the main road to London.
-Now it is home to some of Bristol's most historic buildings, as well as being the heart of the vibrant gay community in Bristol.
+Now it is home to some of Bristol's most historic buildings, and you can see architecture from all periods nestled side-by-side.

 The area is steeped in history and contains over 60 listed buildings, a real testament to its historic past.
 Old Market still bears witness to some ancient customs such as its Pie Poudre Court, which wasn’t formally abolished until 1971.
 The court was situated in the still open Stag and Hounds pub and dealt out summary justice to market-day offenders.